FSGModding/FSG_Mod_Assistant/README.md

 # Planned Improvements

- * Better suggestions for renaming/deleting bad mods based off of other files in folder.
+ * Better suggestions for renaming/deleting bad mods based off of other files in folder. __[Started]__

  * Create a short list of popular script-only mods and hide them from the "loaded but not used" list. (i.e. AutoDrive, Global Company, Courseplay, etc.) __[Started]__

+ * Need new screenshot, it already changed

+ * Note some of the more popular mod conflicts and suggest avoiding them